 News — Page 325

-MONTGOMERY — The Alabama Senate Governmental Affairs Committee on Tuesday held a public hearing on a bill by State Sen. Gerald Allen (R-Tuscaloosa) that would enhance the penalty provision of the Alabama Memorial Preservation Act.
-This comes in the wake of the Alabama Supreme Court upholding the act and ruling that the City of Birmingham […]
+The Senate Governmental Affairs Committee held a public hearing on a bill by State Sen. Gerald Allen that would enhance the penalties of the Memorial Preservation Act...

 The HudsonAlpha Institute for Biotechnology announced Tuesday the launch of a new mentoring program to help “strengthen biotech and life sciences entrepreneurs as business leaders in North Alabama.”
 The program, Navigate, was established fall 2019 and was modeled after MIT’s Venture Mentoring Service program, which has mentored entrepreneurs for more than 20 years.